mlevison/APR-Markdown-Export/post/vision-to-user-stories-what-is-the-best-flow/index.md

   - "scrum"
   - "user-stories"
 coverImage: "User-Stories-Flow.jpg"
+excerpt: 'In a recent [Product Owner Course](/certified-scrum-product-owner-cspo-training) I was'
 ---

 In a recent [Product Owner Course](/certified-scrum-product-owner-cspo-training) I was asked to provide a picture of the flow from Vision to User Stories, with all the steps in between.